Ntwali-Josue/solver/README.md

 ### Setup

-To setup the OOP School Library project in your local, in the repo page:
+To setup the Solver project in your local, in the repo page:
 - click on code (dropdown list) > Download as ZIP.
 - or open terminal of path you want to install project and run this command:
 `git clone git@github.com:Ntwali-Josue/solver.git`